AcedYu/3-password-generator/README.md

 This is assignment 3 for the program.
 In this assignment I implemented password generator logic using Javascript for the page.
 After taking in the user selected prompts the program will return and display a randomly generated password that fulfills the selection.

 I implement logical features such as:
-- A series of selectable prompts for password criteria
 - length option between 8 and 128
+- A series of prompts for password criteria
 - choice of lowercase, uppercase, numeric and/or special characters

 Due: Thursday, March 26, 2021 11:59 PM